Duchess Amelia of Württemberg

-Amelia of Württemberg (Amalie Therese Luise Wilhelmine Philippine von Württemberg; 28 June 1799 – 28 November 1848) was a Duchess of Württemberg and an ancestor of the British, Greek, Romanian, Yugoslavian and Spanish Royal Families.
+Duchess Amelia of Württemberg (Amalie Therese Luise Wilhelmine Philippine von Württemberg; 28 June 1799 – 28 November 1848) was Duchess of Saxe-Altenburg by marriage to Joseph, Duke of Saxe-Altenburg.

+Life

+Family and childhood

 She was a daughter of Duke Louis of Württemberg and Princess Henrietta of Nassau-Weilburg.
 She was tutored by her governess, the known memoirist Alexandrine des Écherolles, who described her pupils in her memoirs.

-Marriage and children
+Marriage and issue

 She married Joseph, Duke of Saxe-Altenburg (1789–1868), on 24 April 1817, at Kirchheim unter Teck.

 Amalie and Joseph had six daughters: